FluvialSeds/isotopylog/README.rst

 * Stores, culls, and plots experimental kinetic isotope data

-  * Easily converts between multiple reference frames (e.g., Ghosh, CDES90)
+  * Easily converts between multiple reference frames (e.g., Ghosh, CDES90, I-CDES)
   * Plots forward-modeled predictions using rate parameters (i.e., k values) in order to visually assess goodness of fit

 * Estimates the rate parameters (i.e., k values) of bond reordering kinetics for a given set of experimental results using any of the following models: